italian superlatives

 There are a few words you can use to describe the best or worst of something:

-Peggiore (The worst): La Torta di Frutta è il peggiore dolce di Natale. — Fruitcake is the worst Christmas sweet.
+Peggiore The worst La Torta di Frutta è il peggiore dolce di Natale. — Fruitcake is the worst Christmas dessert.

 Another way of expressing extremes is by using il più (the most) and il meno (the least).
 You can put il più or il meno in front of any adjective to indicate that the subject is the most or least of something.